PawarPayal/Research-Paper/README.md

 4. Why the findings/results matter.

 # Introduction:
-o Motivation for the work
+o Motivation for the work.

-o Prepare readers for the structure of the paper. o Start broad and progrssively narrow down to the issue (problem).
+o Prepare readers for the structure of the paper.

+o Start broad and progrssively narrow down to the issue (problem).

 # Materials and Methods